apacheignite/documentation/sql/jdbc-driver.md

   ]
 }
 [/block]
-Presently, the streaming mode is supported for INSERT operations only which is good for the use case when you need to achieve fast data preloading into a cache.
+Presently, the streaming mode is supported only for INSERT operations which is good for the use case when you need to achieve fast data preloading into a cache.
 The JDBC driver defines multiple connection parameters that affect the behavior of the streaming mode.
 The parameters are listed in the parameters table above.

-The parameters cover almost all settings of a general `IgniteDataStreamer` and allow you to do fine tuning of the streamer according to your needs.
-Please refer to [Data Streamers](doc:data-streamers) section of Ignite docs for more info on how to configure the streamer.
+The parameters cover almost all settings of a general `IgniteDataStreamer` and allow you to fine tune the streamer according to your needs.
+Please refer to the [Data Streamers](doc:data-streamers) section of Ignite docs for more information on how to configure the streamer.
 [block:callout]
 {
   "type": "info",
   "title": "Time Based Flushing",
   "body": "By default, the data is flushed when either a connection is closed or  `streamingPerNodeBufferSize` is met.
-If you need to flush the data in a time manner then adjust `streamingFlushFrequency` parameter."
+If you need to flush the data in a timely manner, then adjust the `streamingFlushFrequency` parameter."
 }
 [/block]